Xanderlicious/mkdocs/docs/glances.md

 ####Dynamic File

-For Glances running on Cuthbert, I have a dynamic file setup so its routed through Traefik and with SSL.
-This file is located [here](https://docs.xanderman.co.uk/dynamic/#glances-cuthbert)
+For Glances running on Cuthbert and NCC-1702, I have a dynamic file setup so its routed through Traefik and with SSL.
+These files are located [here](https://docs.xanderman.co.uk/dynamic/#glances-cuthbert) & [here](https://docs.xanderman.co.uk/dynamic/#glances-ncc-1702)